 Incorporated on 1st March, 2013 as a Wholly Owned Subsidiary Company of Indo Thai Securities Limited, Indo Thai Realties Limited has paid - up share capital of Rs.
 7,97,87,000/- (Rupees Seven Crores Ninety-Seven Lakhs Eighty-Seven Thousand only).
-Mr. Parasmal Doshi, Mr. Om Prakash Gauba, Mr. Mayur Rajendrabhai Parikh and Mr. Dhanpal Doshi are holding office as Directors of the Company and Ms. Bhumika Saxena is tendering her services as Company Secretary of the Company.
+Mr. Parasmal Doshi, Mr. Om Prakash Gauba, Mr. Mayur Rajendrabhai Parikh and Mr. Dhanpal Doshi are holding office as Directors of the Company and Ms. Bhumika Saxena has resigned from her services as Company Secretary of the Company w.e.f 03rd April, 2022.